 You can also take steps to use the existing appliances you own (Energy Star certified or not) more strategically.
 For example, if you dry loads of laundry back to back, the dryer doesn’t need as much electricity to warm up the second time, because there will still be heat leftover from the first load.
 And to our point about dishwashers above, you can also make sure to fill the dishwasher completely when you do run it.

-At the end of the day, there are plenty of ways you can reduce your electricity usage, and in turn, cut your electric bills and save money.
-Want to do even more?
 Going solar is one of the most effective ways to reduce or eliminate your electric bill, and you should make sure you are getting several quotes from reputable installers before you decide to move forward.
-Visit the EnergySage Marketplace to get quotes from installers in your area and begin comparing options.
+Visit the EnergySage Marketplace to compare quotes from high-quality solar installers in your area and begin breaking down your options.